 The LS2 Spitfire Helmet is a viable option for riders with a one hundred and twenty to thirty dollar budget.
-It contains almost every feature one would expect from an upper-midrange helmet, making it an economic yet valuable addition for every street racers repertoire.
+It contains almost every feature one would expect from an upper-midrange helmet, making it an economic yet valuable addition to every street racer’s repertoire.

 The company designed this helmet with lightweight kinetic polymer alloy.
 You will also find removable hypoallergenic padding inside this accessory.
 It provides extra comfort and allows riders to drive smoothly.

 Selecting the safest open-faced low profile helmet is more straightforward than it was a decade ago.
 Why?
 Because more and more manufacturers are beginning to realize the importance of meeting several safety standards.
 However, some manufacturers do not get their helmets tested by reputable third parties.
 Buying helmets without third party certifications are quite risky.
 Let us discuss essential considerations before you buy a ¾ helmet.

 1. Check the Manufacturer’s Label